 FAST Act: 5 Years of Transportation Funding

-Proposition 7 is a constitutional amendmewnt approved by Texas voters that will provide additional revenue to non-tolled highway projects across the State.
+Proposition 7 is a constitutional amendment approved by Texas voters that will provide additional revenue to non-tolled highway projects across the State.